lukso-network/docs/docs/standards/universal-profile/07-lsp9-vault.md

 ## Introduction

-Using the KeyManager with the UniversalProfile will enable third parties to execute through your profile given specific permissions, but this will not eliminate the risk of operating maliciously with your data and belongings.
+Using the Key Manager with the Universal Profile will enable third parties to execute through your profile given specific permissions, but this will not eliminate the risk of operating maliciously with your data and belongings.

-To avoid this risk, third parties should be restricted to talking to a specific smart contract through the UniversalProfile, that has almost the same functionalities and is controlled by the UniversalProfile.
+To avoid this risk, third parties should be restricted to talking to a specific smart contract through the Universal Profile, that has almost the same functionalities and is controlled by the Universal Profile.

 ## What does this standard represent ?